WHAT IS LYNPARZA?

 Your health care provider will do blood tests to check your blood cell counts:

-- Are pregnant or plan to become pregnant.
-LYNPARZA can harm your unborn baby and may cause loss of pregnancy (miscarriage)
+- are pregnant, become pregnant, or plan to become pregnant.
+LYNPARZA can harm your unborn baby and may cause loss of pregnancy (miscarriage).

 - If you are able to become pregnant, your health care provider may do a pregnancy test before you start treatment with LYNPARZA

-- Females who are able to become pregnant should use effective birth control (contraception) during treatment with LYNPARZA and for 6 months after receiving the last dose of LYNPARZA
+- Males with female partners who are pregnant or able to become pregnant should use effective birth control (contraception) during treatment with LYNPARZA and for 3 months after the last dose of LYNPARZA

 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking LYNPARZA and certain other medicines may affect how LYNPARZA works and may cause side effects.